AliciaEA/pink-dolphin/README.md

 - Including if and each blocks (Fact Panel & Game)
 - Project responsive, works well on mobile, not just at a basic level
 - Making the facts panel a component and using $props to transfer information
+- Got Mynts from Demo (4)

 ## NO IKEA HERE!!!!

 ## The Zoo

-I love you (Lynn), I know this might be the end of the zoo, but I will surely so the next ysws you organize!
+I love you (Lynn), I know this might be the end of the zoo, but I will surely do the next ysws you organize!